June in the Garden

 - Brassicas are heavy feeders and needs a fortnightly application of a nitrogen-rich fertilizer.
 They tend to be prone to aphids, so check them regularly and spray immediately, if needed, with an organic aphicide.
 Interplant with sage to repel white fly and caterpillars.

 - You can still sow peas, radishes and turnips.
-Thin out carrots.
+Thin out carrots when needed,

 - Continue planting seedlings of Brassica, Swiss chard, peas, chives, leeks, onions, rocket and spring onions.
-Globe Artichokes can also be planted now and are stunning structural plants to add to the garden.
+Globe Artichokes can also be planted now and are stunning structural and accent plants to add to the vegetable or ornamental garden.

 - Plant seedlings of Asian greens, mustard and winter lettuces in window boxes, pots and planters near the kitchen or on a sunny windowsill for a constant supply of fresh greens for your salads.